-Planning a trip to Las Vegas on a tight budget?
+Planning a trip to Vegas on a budget?
 No problem!
 Today I’m sharing the best free things to do in Las Vegas!

-Whether you’re taking a last minute trip with your friends, traveling as a couple, or enjoying a family vacation – there are plenty of fun things to do in Las Vegas to match any budget.
+Whether you’re taking a last minute trip with your friends, traveling as a couple, or enjoying a family vacation – there are plenty of fun things to do in Las Vegas that don’t involve gambling or drinking.

 I love visiting Las Vegas because you can feel like a VIP on a small budget.
 Many people don’t realize, but the hotels and shopping centers on the Las Vegas Strip are like destinations within themselves.
 With their beautiful art interiors, live performances, and incredible building facades, they are worth a visit even if you’re just browsing.

 Before we dive into the free things to do in Vegas, here are 5 quick tips on how to save money during your trip.